Provisioning PVCs on the Block Volume Service

 To create a PVC backed by a block volume with an Ultra High Performance level:

-1. Follow the instructions to create a node pool (see Creating a Node Pool), and specify the following:
+1. Follow the instructions to create a node pool (see Creating a Managed Node Pool), and specify the following:

 Note that Ultra High Performance block volumes require shapes that support multipath-enabled attachments.
 Note also that if you want to attach the block volume to the compute instances hosting worker nodes in the node pool as a paravirtualized attachment, the VM.Standard.E4.Flex shape is the only supported shape.